Plantation Mansion Tours Near New Orleans:

 1. Nottoway Plantation:

-Being built so close to the Civil War, it is amazing the the masterpiece of a home only suffered a single bullet hole of damage while other mansions were trashed.
-A Union gun boat almost did blown up Nottoway during the war, but at the last second the captain realized he had been a guest at the home before and spared it.
+Being built so close to the Civil War, it is amazing the masterpiece of a home only suffered a single bullet hole of damage while other mansions were trashed.
+A Union gunboat almost did blow up Nottoway during the war, but at the last second the captain realized he had been a guest at the home before and spared it.
 John Randolph had often had large parties at the house and was really lucky he had once invited that boat captain.
-We are glad that everything is intact as today Nottoway is our favorite place to stay in the Louisiana and simply a magical place.
-While are are a series a cottages on the property you can also stay directly in the old overseer’s house and the bedrooms of the main mansion itself.
+We are glad that everything is intact as today Nottoway is our favorite place to stay in Louisiana and simply a magical place.
+While there are a series of cottages on the property you can also stay directly in the old overseer’s house and the bedrooms of the main mansion itself.
 You can see the house from the road but it would be a shame to not tour the mansion or grounds.